CODE-XANA/SupperNanny/SuperNanny_front/README.md

 * Embedded Grafana dashboard via iframe (`/grafana/`).
 * Displays live metrics, logs, and event filters.
+* Fetches and shows API security logs from the `/logs/security` endpoint in a collapsible panel.
 * Bearer token is injected by NGINX for secure embedding.
 * Requires `view_dashboard` permission.